 Looks can be very deceiving when you first view a property.
 We live in an era where many DIY renovators enjoy having a go at modernizing their homes.
 Some choose to renovate without licensed tradespeople, which opens a can of worms to possible problems.
 A home may look stylish – but who knows what’s lurking behind that façade?

 Property inspections are important for both new and older properties.
 In older homes, an inspector may be checking for damage that occurs over time.
-In new builds, your inspector will be checking that all aspects of the home comply with the latest Australian codes and standards.
+In newer builds, your inspector will be looking for quality of workmanship.

 The kitchen and bathroom are two areas of a home that will always require a thorough pre-purchase inspection.
 These rooms often hold the most plumbing and electrical services in the one area and are prone to moisture damage, corrosion and decay.
 At Action Property Inspections, our inspectors work hard to ensure new homeowners won’t have to spend big money to rectify the issues down the track.

 These are just some of the things our expert inspectors look for when inspecting a kitchen and bathroom.

 The kitchen is often the main hub of the home and has the most services running into the property.
 Cooking, washing and a high use of appliances happen within the kitchen, so it’s essential a thorough inspection is made of this area.
 Your safety as well as the efficiency of your home in day to day life could be seriously impacted by a defective kitchen.

 Kitchens cost a lot to install, so the last thing you need is to move into your new home and find that the kitchen needs to be replaced because an inspection wasn’t booked before settlement.

 What property inspectors should look for in the kitchen